JAIMEjun10r/CollectionTests-Playwright/README.md

-# Plano de Testes

-Este projeto foi desenvolvido com o objetivo de realizar testes automatizados utilizando Playwright com Typescript.
-Foi utilizado mais de um site para os testes.
-Os principais pontos abordados são:
-Alerts, Datapicker, Autocomplete, Frames e Windows.
-Também, um desafio que vi em uma entrevista de emprego e decidi realizar utilizando o Playwright, além de dois testes do site https://practice.automationtesting.in.
+# Test Plan

+This project was developed with the aim of conducting automated testing using Playwright with Typescript.
+More than one website was used for the tests.
+The main points covered are: Alerts, Datepicker, Autocomplete, Frames, and Windows.
+Additionally, a challenge that I saw in a job interview and decided to tackle using Playwright, along with two tests from the website https://practice.automationtesting.in.

-## Escopo
+## Scope
-<b>Alerts:</b> Testes para validar o comportamento e manipulação de alertas.

-<b>Datepicker:</b> Verificação da interação e funcionalidades do seletor de datas.

-<b>Autocomplete:</b> Teste para garantir o correto funcionamento do recurso de autocompletar.
-Foi apenas um teste simples
+<b>Alerts:</b> Tests to validate the behavior and handling of alerts.

+<b>Datepicker:</b> Verification of interaction and functionalities of the date picker.

+<b>Autocomplete:</b> Test to ensure the proper functioning of the autocomplete feature.
+It was just a simple test.

-<b>Frames e Windows:</b> Verificação da manipulação de frames e janelas
+<b>Frames e Windows:</b> Verification of handling frames and windows.

-<b>Challenge:</b> Implementação de um teste específico para o desafio de uma entrevista que outrora fora em Robot, mas decidi aplicar com Playwright.
+<b>Challenge:</b> Implementation of a specific test for a challenge from an interview job that was previously done in Robot Framework, but I decided to implement using Playwright

-<b>Testcases_PA</b>: Dois casos de teste relacionado com contagem de sliders e arrivals.
+<b>Testcases_PA</b>: Two test cases related to slider counting and arrivals.
+Dois casos de teste relacionado com contagem de sliders e arrivals.

 ## Ambiente de testes:
 - Windows      10 Pro